DataDog/sketches-py/README.md

 ## GKArray

 GKArray provides a sketch with a rank error guarantee of espilon (without merge) or 2\*epsilon (with merge).
 The default value of epsilon is 0.01.
+For more details, refer to [2].

 ### Usage
 ```